RoberAgro/RankineLab/README.md

 ## Description

 `RankineLab` is a MATLAB tool for the thermodynamic analysis and optimization of Rankine cycles.
-The code was developed aiming at simplicity and flexibility in terms of cycle configuration and operating conditions.
+The code was developed aiming at simplicity and flexibility in terms of cycle configurations and operating conditions.
 Some of the notable features of the code are listed below:

 - Supports simple and recuperated Rankine cycle architectures.
 - Supports a wide range of cycle configurations, including: trilateral, partial-evaporation, saturated, superheated, transcritical, and supecritical cycles.